EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 Editorial Board Members will review pull requests and have a final say over what gets merged into RSQKit.

+### What *Not* to Contribute

+At this point, we do not welcome contributions that create or change the underlying RSQKit infrastructure - for example, data files in `_data/` folder in the repository, `_config.yml` and other infrastructure files (such as CSS files, page templates and files in the `_includes/` folder).
+If you think some of these files should be updated, please [contact the Editorial Board][contact].

 ## Contributor responsibilities